 Or how about this analogy?

 I have a smartphone.
 I assume you do, too.
-On my smartphone–as I assume also on yours–are many apps (oh yeah–that stands for “application”!
-I genuinely forget that sometimes) and one operating system.
+On my smartphone–as I assume also on yours–are many apps (you know–applications) and one operating system.
 Most of the applications on there, besides the basic ones like the clock and photos and stuff that pretty much everybody uses, are ones that came separately from the phone.
 I added them myself, and they say more about me than about the phone.
 They are dependent on compatibility with the operating system in order to work–they don’t make the operating system work.
-There are some apps which, after they’ve been added, “latch on so tightly” (I know that’s not an accurate way to talk about computer-y stuff, but I’m out of my wheelhouse here, you guys) to the OS that if you try to remove them later, they might mess the system up, but they are still not the thing that makes the phone a smartphone, that makes the phone do what it’s supposed to do in the world.
+There are some apps which might mess the system up in some way if you tried to remove them, but they are still not the thing that makes the phone a smartphone, that makes the phone do what it’s supposed to do in the world.

 Here’s something that I realized today: When I ask, “How does this Scripture apply to my life?”
 I’m making my life the priority over Scripture.
 Me.
 My life.
 My life is the OS and the Scripture is the app, in other words.
 I’m putting myself over and above the Word of God.
 I’m pretty sure this is not the intent of anybody who advocates Scripture application, and I know a number of these advocates who genuinely live out Scripture consistently and winsomely.
 But I do think this priority-flip is a subtle danger inherent in the idea of applying the Word of God that actually plays out incredibly frequently.
 I suspect it is at least a part of what’s behind the identity crisis happening in some streams of the Church right now.